 4) Family Private Pay During Spend Down Approach

 This approach is similar to #3 and is typically used when #1, #2 and #3 are not available options.
 Because it can often be difficult for a person to find a nursing home that accepts Medicaid and to time one’s entrance with Medicaid approval, families sometimes spend their own money to pay for their loved one’s nursing home care while they are applying and waiting for acceptance into the Medicaid program.
 “Private pay” or spending out of pocket makes entrance into the nursing home much easier.
 Some nursing homes will refund what the family has spent on nursing home care when the applicant is approved for Medicaid.
-Medicaid can be approved retroactively for up to three months prior to the date of admission into the nursing home.
+Medicaid can be approved retroactively for up to three months prior to the date of nursing home Medicaid application.
 In these cases, Medicaid pays the nursing home for the beneficiary’s care and the nursing home refunds to the family what they have spent.

 There are three important keys to making this approach work.
 First is to find a nursing home that accepts both private pay and Medicaid as payers.
 By doing so, this will prevent the loved one from having to switch nursing homes when they become Medicaid eligible.
 Second, the family must communicate with the nursing home in advance of move-in that the resident is applying for Medicaid and that they expect the nursing home to refund their payments when Medicaid funding kicks in.
 The family must get this agreement in writing from the nursing home.
 Third, the Medicaid application must be made for retroactive Medicaid.
 In some states, retroactive Medicaid may be automatic, but in other states one must specifically request this option.

 The big drawback to this approach is if something goes wrong in the Medicaid application process.
 If so, the family will not be refunded the money they spent.
 Because this approach has many moving parts and because significant financial resources are at risk, families may want to consider working with a Medicaid planning professional to ensure the process goes as planned.